Rental Property Depreciation: What Is It And How Does It Work?

 - Any other amounts owed that you agreed to pay: These could be back interest payments or real estate commissions.

 If you buy an investment property for $200,000 and pay $6,000 in eligible closing costs, your total cost basis is $206,000.

 Step 2: Divide By The Property’s Useful Life

-To calculate the annual amount of depreciation on a property, you divide the cost basis by the property’s useful life.
+To calculate the annual amount of depreciation on a property, you’ll divide the cost basis by the property’s useful life.

 In our example, let’s use our existing cost basis of $206,000 and divide by the GDS life span of 27.5 years.
 Your depreciation would be $7,490.91 per year, or 3.6% of the loan amount.

 Step 3: Calculate The Depreciation Schedule For Rental Property

-It would be nice if everything were that simple.
-Sadly, it isn’t.
-The reason is that in the first year you have the property, you can only claim depreciation for as long as it’s been in service.
+In the first year you have the property, you can only claim depreciation for as long as it has been in service.
 Therefore, if you start renting the property in May, you have to pretend you started renting in the middle of the month.

 The IRS has tables that it provides at the end of Publication 946.
 Use the second chart in appendix A to determine which table will give you the percentage of depreciation to take in the first year.
 Since we’re using GDS on residential rental property with a mid-month service assumption starting in May, you can take 2.27% depreciation in the first year.